home | fishing | rooster | baltimore | accommodation | prices | travel | contact

 Depending on your point of view, albacore are scaled-up mackerel or scaled-down bluefin.
-As an angling species, they do have a couple of advantages over the latter.
-Albacore fishing does not require specialised equipment.
+As an angling species, however, they do have a couple of advantages over their larger brethren.
+For a start, albacore fishing does not require specialised equipment.
 Ordinary 20 lb or 30 lb class gear is perfectly adequate, although you might find you need more line than normal on the reel.
 Heavy big-game tackle is not necessary.
-And if the shoals can be located albacore are generally less wary of a bait than bluefin.
+Then, if the shoals can be found albacore are generally less wary of a bait than bluefin.

 Trolling with various kinds of artificial lure including plugs, plastic squid and tuna feathers is the normal method of fishing for albacore in Ireland.
 At different times and on different days different lures work best.
 So anglers need to have more than one type of lure in their armoury.
 Colour is also important.
 Once the fish have been contacted it is advisable for everyone to switch to a similar lure.
 Several rods can be fished at once across the stern and via outriggers on either side.
 Trolling can be quite fast.
 Albacore are not shy of a boat and the disturbance of the water attracts them.
 Teasers may be used to increase the attraction.
 Once the boat stops the fish tend to lose interest, so if one rod gets a strike the boat should be kept moving as long as possible for the chance of hooking another.
 It is not uncommon to have two or three peeling line off the reels at the same time.